jackieldesign/CODEWORDS/Week06/readme.md

 ## Live Coding Sesh —

-We started working with arrays of letters, as well as larger blocks of text.
+We started working with the 'random' function, arrays, as well as larger blocks of text.

 [Here](https://jackieliiu.github.io/CODEWORDS/Week06/ClassCode/RandomLettersErasing/) is the code I did in class